-General Guidelines (All Grades): Students shall be fully clothed between shoulders and knees in neat, clean and modest attire.
+General Guidelines (All Grades)

+Students shall be fully clothed between shoulders and knees in neat, clean, and modest attire.
 Clothing must be free of tears, holes, strings, ties, and frayed edges.
-All articles of clothing must be true to size; no oversized or tight fitting garments allowed.
+All articles of clothing must be true to size; no oversized or tight-fitting garments allowed.
 All shirts must be long enough to remain tucked while raising a hand.
 No midriffs or undergarments are ever to be visible.
 Clothing must not mock the dress code.
-No graphic designs or screen print tops allowed, exceptfor school sponsored items.
-At school or at school related events, logos, messages or graphics containing antireligious messages, sexual innuendos, profanity, drug/alcohol references, or violent images should never be worn.
+At school or school-related events, logos, messages or graphics containing anti-religious messages, sexual innuendos, profanity, drug/alcohol references, or violent images should never be worn.